PhilipLages/PhilipLages/README.md

 * 🌍  I'm based in Vila Velha, Espirito Santo - Brazil
 * ✉️  You can contact me at [psilvaelages@gmail.com](mailto:psilvaelages@gmail.com)
-* 🧠  I'm learning Docker and Node.js
+* 🧠  I'm currently studying the Back-End module at Trybe
 * 🤝  I'm open to collaborating on Front-End projects
-* ⚡  I'm looking forward to learn SQL, TypeScript and more!
+* ⚡  I'm looking forward to learn TypeScript, Mongo DB, Python and more!

 ![](https://komarev.com/ghpvc/?username=PhilipLages&style=for-the-badge)